datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 In order to arrive at a Chebotko diagram for the table, we proceed through a series of steps.

-First, the query must return `title` and `completed` for the app to work.
+First, the query must return `title` and `completed` for the app to display items correctly.

 Look at the WHERE clause in Q1: we sure need `user_id` in this table.
 Moreover, that has to be the partitioning for the table, since we want to get all todoitems